Free energies and fluctuations for the Unitary Brownian Motion: Introduction

-\textbf{Yang-Mills measure on the plane:} We shall see that this result can be partly extended to the framework of Yang-Mills measure that has been developed in \cite{Driver, SenguptaYMCompact, ASMF, Champsmarkoholo, MF}.
-Therein, we give a recursive way to compute coefficients of $\vp_{t,V}(z)$, proving analogs of Schwinger-Dyson equations, called here Makeenko-Migdal equations.
+\textbf{Yang-Mills measure on the plane:} We shall see that this result can be partly extended to the framework of Yang-Mills measure that has been developed in \cite{Driver,SenguptaYMCompact,ASMF,Champsmarkoholo,MF}.
+Therein, we give a recursive way to compute coefficients of $\vp_{t,V}(z)$, proving analogues of Schwinger-Dyson equations, called here Makeenko-Migdal equations.
 The latter equations for the first coefficient in $z$ appeared in \cite{MM} and were first proved rigorously in \cite{MF}.
 The Yang-Mills measure encompasses the different models for all $q\in\N^*$ and $ t\in \R_+^q,$ into one random object, for which the recursive equations has a simple interpretation.
-We shall use the approach of \cite{Champsmarkoholo,MF, Franck} by considering for any $N\ge 1,$ a process $(H_l)_l$ indexed by the set $\Ld(\R^2)$ of rectifiable loops in the plane, valued in $\Un(N)$, whose law will be denoted by $YM_N$.
+We shall use the approach of \cite{Champsmarkoholo,MF} by considering for any $N\ge 1,$ a process $(H_l)_l$ indexed by the set $\Ld(\R^2)$ of rectifiable loops in the plane, valued in $\Un(N)$, whose law will be denoted by $\YM_N$.

-\textbf{Planar master field:} The works \cite{ASMF, MF} proved that under $YM_N$, the random field $(\frac{1}{N}\Tr(H_l))_{l\in\Ld(\R^2)}$ converges in probability towards a deterministic field $(\Phi(l))_{l\in \Ld(\R^2)}$.
-The statement of this result first appeared in the physics literature, in the study of QCD, with the works \cite{KazakovMF, KazakovKostov, MM}, and in the mathematical paper \cite{IS}, as a conjecture.
+\textbf{Planar master field:} The works \cite{ASMF,MF} proved that under $\YM_N$, the random field $(\frac{1}{N}\Tr(H_l))_{l\in\Ld(\R^2)}$ converges in probability towards a deterministic field $(\Phi(l))_{l\in \Ld(\R^2)}$.
+The statement of this result first appeared in the physics literature, in the study of QCD, with the works \cite{KazakovMF,KazakovKostov,MM}, and in the mathematical paper \cite{IS}, as a conjecture.
 The limiting field was named therein \emph{master field}, following the terminology of \cite{Hooft}.
-This object is the first coefficient of the extension of the functions $\vp_{t,0}$ in Theorem \ref{Theom Energy Words}.
+This object is the first coefficient of an analytic function, limit of Laplace transforms appearing in a generalization of \ref{Theom Energy Words}.
 The asymptotic of $2D$-Yang-Mills measure on other compact surfaces has also been investigated in the physics literature \cite{GrossMat}.
 It won't be discussed in this text but could lead to future works.